California’s Online College Remains Controversial as Governor Calls for Chipotle Approach to Education

 A press release issued by the Association of California College Administrators on May 24 stated that despite efforts to move forward with the development of the new college, “The Assembly Subcommittee rejected the Online College (the Senate approved with amendments) and the Student Focused Funding Formula, instead providing a $175 million apportionment ‘to ensure that all colleges are held harmless if they are experiencing declining enrollment’ and a cost-of-living adjustment.”
 At issue appears to be widespread concerns that a new online college may put California’s existing community college system at risk as potential students look to reskill and upskill online rather than at brick-and-mortar institutions.

 In an Inside Higher Education article published last week, higher education expert Mark Lieberman summed up the opposition to the proposed online college as follows: “Leaders and professors at numerous California community colleges have been quoted in recent weeks criticizing the proposal and arguing that they’re best positioned to expand online offerings, provided they’re given resources to do so.
 Some faculty organizations have argued the online community college won’t adequately address the constituency it’s designed to serve.”
-Inside Higher Education, citing federal data, found that approximately 319,000 students at California’s community colleges were already taking some or of their courses online in 2016 and that virtually every college had at least 300 online students.
-Some established colleges, such as Coastline and Saddleback, had approximately 9,000 online students.
+Inside Higher Education, citing federal data, found that close to 320,000 students at California’s community colleges were already taking some or of their courses online in 2016 and almost every college had at least 300 online students.
+Some established colleges had as many as 9000 online students.

 Since criticisms first emerged about the new college taking potential students away form the existing brick-and-mortar schools, the response has been consistent.
 The new school will not take students away from established community colleges since it only intends to offer “bottlenecked courses,” or those courses needed to complete requirements for an associate degree.